MODERN SLAVERY ACT STATEMENT 2020

 - We continue to be a Living Wage employer, who pays the Living Wage Foundation’s Living Wage.
 This commitment goes over and above any statutory minimum wage rates.

-- We have a newly updated Whistleblowing Policy which is consistent with best practice to ensure any concerns that staff or others may can be raised without fear of reprisal.
+- Our Whistleblowing Policy which is consistent with best practice to ensure that concerns that staff or others may can be raised without fear of reprisal.

 - We carry out a risk assessment at the start of a tenancy to identify if there is any cause for concern about the tenant or their ability to sustain a tenancy.
 Where a concern is identified, tenancy visits are carried out during the first 12 months of the tenancy.

-- We train and support staff in discharging the Trust’s safeguarding duty, staff continue to complete mandatory e-learning on safeguarding which includes modern day slavery.
+- We continue to train and support staff in discharging the Trust’s safeguarding duty.
+All staff continue to complete mandatory e-learning on safeguarding which includes modern day slavery.

-- We act promptly where we are made aware of any suspicions of such criminal activities.
+- We act promptly where we are made aware of any suspicious activity.

-- The Trust will ensure that risk assessments and risk register up to date and will report to the Audit, Risk and Compliance Committee regularly to ensure that we remain aware of the risk areas in our business.
+- We will continue to ensure that risk assessments and risk registers are up to date and will report to the THT Board regularly to ensure that we remain aware of the risk areas in our business.

-- The Trust will seek advice from the company’s legal advisors where appropriate
+- We will seek advice from the company’s legal advisors where appropriate.

-- The Trust will continue to adapt existing policies to reference the Modern Slavery Act 2015 / Modern Slavery Transparency Statement.
+- We will continue to adapt existing policies to reference the Modern Slavery Act 2015/Modern Slavery Transparency Statement.

-- The Trust will consider the changes arising from the UK’s departure from the EU on procurement practices and ensure that any changes are implemented with a reference to the Modern Slavery Act 2015.
+- We will continue to consider the impact of the UK’s departure from the EU on procurement practices and ensure that any changes are implemented with a reference to the Modern Slavery Act 2015.

 For further information and support visit www.modernslaveryhelpline.org or contact the Modern Slavery Helpline on 0800 0121 700

 This statement is made under section 54(1) of the Modern Slavery Act 2015.
-It represents the Trust’s slavery and human trafficking statement for the year ending 31st March 2018.
+It represents the Trust’s slavery and human trafficking statement and is made for the year 1 April 2019 to 31 March 2020.
+As the Trust’s financial year commences on 1 April each year, this statement also covers the whole of the Trust’s 2019/20 financial year, 1 April 2019 to 31 March 2020.
 The turnover of Trafford Housing Trust Ltd exceeds £36m for that period.
-This statement will be reviewed and updated on an annual basis and is approved by the Trafford Housing Trust Ltd group board.
+This statement will be reviewed and updated on an annual basis and was approved by the Trafford Housing Trust Ltd group board on 7 September 2020.